I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-populate_token_header.md

 ## Members

-`BlockDeviceRangeDescriptor`

-An array of <a href="..\storport\ns-storport-block_device_range_descriptor.md">BLOCK_DEVICE_RANGE_DESCRIPTOR</a> structures which describe the logical blocks representing the file being read from the LUN.

-`BlockDeviceRangeDescriptorListLength`
+`PopulateTokenDataLength`

-The length, in bytes, for all  of the <a href="..\storport\ns-storport-block_device_range_descriptor.md">BLOCK_DEVICE_RANGE_DESCRIPTOR</a> structures in the <b>BlockDeviceRangeDescriptor</b> array.
+The length of this structure beginning with the <i>Immediate</i> parameter and include all of the elements of the <b>BlockDeviceRangeDescriptor</b> array.

 `Immediate`

 If set, the status of the POPULATE TOKEN command is returned immediately after receipt and validation of the range descriptors.
 Otherwise, status is returned after all command processing is complete.

-`InactivityTimeout`

-The timeout duration for which the copy provider waits for the next command using the token created for this representation of data (ROD).
-The validity of the token created  for the ROD described by this structure expires at this timeout value.

-`PopulateTokenDataLength`

-The length of this structure beginning with the <i>Immediate</i> parameter and include all of the elements of the <b>BlockDeviceRangeDescriptor</b> array.

 `Reserved1`